-(875 projects).
-From 2009 onwards, GEF IEO has been accepting the performance ratings from evaluation offices based on whether these ratings are available when the terminal evaluations are submitted and whether there is prior evidence of consistency between the Agency and IEO ratings.
+There are two types of sources of the ratings presented in APR 2020.
+The GEF IEO rates 49 percent of projects (831 projects) and the Agency evaluation offices rate 51 percent (875 projects).
+From 2009 onwards, the GEF IEO has been accepting the performance ratings from evaluation offices based on whether these ratings are available when the terminal evaluations are submitted and whether there is prior evidence of consistency between the Agency and GEF IEO ratings.
 Thus far, the GEF IEO has accepted the project performance ratings from the World Bank, UNDP, and UNEP, which together account for 88 percent of the completed projects (1,496 of 1,706 projects) and 96 percent of the projects for which project performance ratings by the Agency evaluation office were available (1,006 out of 1,053 projects).

-To address the possible inconsistencies in ratings across Agencies, GEF IEO conducts a terminal evaluation review for a random sample of the terminal evaluations prepared by the World Bank, UNDP, and UNEP.
-Usually, 10 to 15 percent of the terminal evaluations prepared by these three agencies are selected.
+To address the possible inconsistencies in ratings across Agencies, the GEF IEO conducts a terminal evaluation review for a random sample of the terminal evaluations prepared by the World Bank, UNDP, and UNEP.
+Usually, 10-15 percent of the terminal evaluations prepared by these three agencies are selected.
 So far, 196 projects have been rated by the GEF IEO for quality assurance purposes.
 On a six-point scale, the average difference in the outcome rating from the two sources is 0.05, which is not statistically significant.
 Binary-scale on the net ratings match exactly for 94 percent of the projects (184 projects).
 Thus, there is no substantial difference in the validation of ratings by the IEO or by the Agency.